func-i/Funci_from_OS/_posts/2016-7-7-why-custom-software-development.md

 description: Depending on your business problems it might be difficult to know whether you should go with a custom build or an out of the box solution.
 Learn when one might be better than the other.
 ---

+# Why Custom Software Development can be Better than Product Solutions

 So, you’re looking toward software development as the solution for your business to address a particular issue, perhaps with client processing, data management or otherwise.
 If you’ve already narrowed it down to looking for a software firm in Canada, then you’re well situated.
 Canada is actually ranked [first out of 9 developed countries](http://international.gc.ca/investors-investisseurs/sector-secteurs/software-logiciel.aspx?lang=eng) for the source of software development services, with a whopping 12.9% cost advantage over the United States, this includes both the development of packaged software and custom development for unique business solutions.

 <!--more-->